 Sometimes, a faulty thermostat can also be the culprit.
 Make sure your thermostat isn’t getting false readings from an oven, lamp, direct sunlight, or another source.
 If it’s receiving the wrong input, it will release the wrong output.

 For all your residential or commercial heating repair or installation needs in Houston, turn to the experts at Texas Pride AC & Heating for trustworthy service.
-We also offer reliable AC repair, wine refrigeration, and maintenance agreement services.
+We also offer reliable AC repair and maintenance agreement services.